ncometa/eval_gnn/README.md

 This project is organized into two primary tasks:

 * **Node Classification**: Scripts and models for predicting the labels of individual nodes within a graph.
-This includes standard GNNs like GCN and GAT, as well as more advanced models like FSGCN and GPR-GNN.
+This includes standard GNNs like GCN and GAT, as well as more advanced models like FSGCN and Graph transformers.
 * **Graph Classification**: Scripts and models for predicting the label of an entire graph.
 This includes standard GNNs with pooling layers and advanced Graph Transformer models like GPS and Subgraphormer.

 The framework is designed to be modular, enabling straightforward experimentation with different models, hyperparameters, and datasets.